 Louis Pasteur famously said, “Fortune favors the prepared mind”.

-I’d add to that: “So does romance”.
+I’d add to that: “Romance favors the prepared heart”.